undef13/mss/docs/concepts.md

 ### Time-Frequency Transformation

-The model operates not on raw samples, but in the time-frequency domain, which reveals the signal's frequency content over time.
-This is achieved via the Short-Time Fourier Transform (STFT), which converts the 1D audio signal into a 2D [`ComplexSpectrogram`][splifft.core.ComplexSpectrogram].
+Models usually operates not on raw time-domain samples, but in the time-frequency domain, which reveals the signal's frequency content over time.
+This is achieved via the [Short-Time Fourier Transform (STFT)](https://en.wikipedia.org/wiki/Short-time_Fourier_transform), which converts the 1D audio signal into a 2D [complex spectrogram][splifft.core.ComplexSpectrogram].

 #### Complex Spectrogram
 The [STFT coefficient][splifft.core.ComplexSpectrogram] $X[m, k]$ is a complex number that can be decomposed into: